Jamie M. Zimmerman

 Before joining the foundation, Jamie spent several years as a senior consultant and advisor to several global organizations, including the United Nations and its World Food Programme and the World Bank.
 From 2006 to 2013, she directed the Global Assets Program at New America.
 Earlier, she served as deputy director of globalization studies at the University of North Carolina at Chapel Hill’s Kenan Institute of Private Enterprise, where she co-authored, with Dr. Susan Aaronson, Trade Imbalance: The Struggle to Weigh Human Rights Concerns in Trade Policymaking.

-Jamie holds a B.A. in Foreign Languages and International Economics, and a Master's in International Political Economic and Development, both from the University of Kentucky.
+Jamie has a B.A. in foreign languages and international economics and a master’s degree in international political economy and development, both from the University of Kentucky.

 More about the foundation

 Learn about the origins of the foundation and the values that drive our work.